oliverob/oliverob.github.io/_posts/2023-12-12-2D-Jordan-Wigner-PEPO.md

 ![operator 4](/assets/operator_4.svg){: height="250" }
 ![operator 5](/assets/operator_5.svg){: height="250" }
 {: refdef}
-It is quick to check that all the same anticommutation relations are obeyed by the Pauli strings that the edges and vertices are mapped to.
+It is quick to check that the Pauli strings that the edges and vertices are mapped to all obey the correct anticommutation relations (listed above).

 Due to the loop condition there is a non-trivial Pauli loop string on every hexagon of tensors.
 {:refdef: style="text-align: center;"}